instantX-research/InstantStyle/README.md

 ## Usage

 Our method is fully compatible with [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter).
-But for feature subtraction, it only works with IP-Adapter using global embeddings.
-All block names in SDXL can be found in [attn_blocks.py](https://github.com/InstantStyle/InstantStyle/blob/main/attn_blocks.py).
+For feature subtraction, it only works for global feature instead of patch features.
+For SD1.5, you can find a demo at [infer_style_sd15.py](https://github.com/InstantStyle/InstantStyle/blob/main/infer_style_sd15.py), but we find that SD1.5 has weaker perception and understanding of style information, thus this demo is experimental only.
+All block names can be found in [attn_blocks.py](https://github.com/InstantStyle/InstantStyle/blob/main/attn_blocks.py) and [attn_blocks_sd15.py](https://github.com/InstantStyle/InstantStyle/blob/main/attn_blocks_sd15.py) for SDXL and SD1.5 respectively.

 ```python
 import torch